Screenwriters Taxonomy: Macro Genres

+Screenwriters often identify as writing specifically for a macro-genre (e.g. romantic comedy) with the understanding that they are working within a broader super genre.

 Micro Genres

 Macro genres can be paired randomly with any given super genre.
 Micro genres work differently.
 Each micro genre is particular to a given macro genre – providing even more specificity and nuance to the story, characters and atmosphere.
 Therefore, each macro genre has its own set of possible micro genres.
 For example, the “biography” macro genre has at least six possible micro genres: